 None of the alternatives is forecast to have any quantifiable long-term effects on employment, causing growth or public health and safety when compared to the no action alternative.
 The plans are differentiated with respect to their annual operating costs and so have different effects on Local Government Finance as well as on Relocations Required and Open Space.
 When compared to the no action alternative, implementation of any of the alternatives, in concert with other proposed restoration actions, may help to sustain tourism related to bird watching and enjoyment of the environment.

-Implementation of any of the alternatives is expected to have positive long-term impacts on recreation and traffic, as detailed in the economic analysis.
+Implementation of any of the alternatives is expected to have positive long-term impacts on recreation and tourism, as detailed in the economic analysis.

-These accounts and rankings for achievement of making contributions to the four national accounts of the No Action Alternative, Alternative 2 and Alternative 4F are shown in Table 5.12 below.
-Although some of the variables are the same for each alternative, they have been included to preserve the distinction between the alternatives and the No Action Plan.
+These accounts and the rankings of the No Action Alternative, Alternative 2A, and Alternative 3E for achievement in making contributions to the accounts are shown in Table 5.13 below.
+Although rankings for some of the variables are the same for each alternative, they have been included to preserve the distinction between the alternatives and the No Action Plan.
 Other "cost effective" plans that did not rate as "best buys" were not carried forward into the final array.

-Table 5.12Summary Ranking of Alternatives - System of Accounts(Final Array: 1 is superior, 3 is average, 5 is poor)
+Table 5.13 Summary Ranking of Alternatives - System of Accounts (Final Array: 1 is superior, 3 is average, 5 is poor)